aicore/backfill-metadata/README.md

 # Steps

-1. Copy the registry metadata file in the root directory locally before running this script.
+1. Copy the registry metadata file and the file containing the npm registry URL(check plugin-to-npm-url.json) in the root directory locally before running this script.
 2. Change the variable NODE_ADDRESS in backfill.js with elastic search node addr .
 3. Build the package and run "node backfill.js".